rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

 ## tl;dr

-- We introduce a first set of changes which we eventually need for separating `kernel` and `user` address spaces.
+- We introduce a first set of changes which is eventually needed for separating `kernel` and `user` address spaces.
 - The memory mapping strategy gets more sophisticated as we do away with `identity mapping` the whole of the board's address space.